w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Already Parity Technologies has laid much of the groundwork for an out-of-the-box solution for parachains that want to include smart contract functionality.
-The Substrate [contract](https://github.com/paritytech/substrate/tree/master/srml/contracts) module in the core SRML will support smart contracts that are compiled to Wasm.
+The Substrate [contract](https://github.com/paritytech/substrate/tree/master/frame/contracts) Frame pallet will support smart contracts that are compiled to Wasm.

 In order to develop a smart contract that compiles to Wasm, an appropriate language is also needed.
 For this, Parity has been working on a domain specific language called [Ink](#ink).